aquasecurity/tracee/docs/integrations.md

      aquasec/tracee:latest
 ```

-Most container runtimes have their sockets installed by default in `/var/run` so if your system includes multiple container runtimes, tracee can track them all, however one should then mount either all their runtime sockets or `/var/run` in it's entirety.
+Most container runtimes have their sockets installed by default in `/var/run`.
+If your system includes multiple container runtimes, tracee can track them all, however one should mount either all their runtime sockets or `/var/run` in it's entirety to do so.

 Currently, tracee will look in the following paths for autodiscovering the listed runtimes: